yssource/rhai/doc/src/plugins/module.md

 #[export_module]
 mod my_module {
+    // This constant will be registered as a the constant variable 'SOME_NUMBER'. pub const SOME_NUMBER: i64 = 42;

     // This function will be registered as 'greet'. pub fn greet(name: &str) -> String {
         format!("hello, {}!", name)